How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 However, suppose your ceiling has a porous or textured design.
 In that case, you need to consider adding external double-tape or wall adhesive to hold it up better.

-Remember to peel around 3-5 inches of tape at one time to make the handling easier.
+Remember to peel around 3-5 inches of tape at one time to make handling it easier.
+If you peel more than that, you might find it accidentally sticking to the walls as you try to position it.

 How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (1)